 However, regular, garden-variety peas are sometimes informally called sweet peas, so that is where the confusion stems from.

 When it comes to edible peas, here’s a breakdown of the types you’ll find:

 English peas are actually just a variety of garden pea that are commonly grown and are known for their sweet flavor and bright, beautiful green color.
-They need to be shucked before eating and a pound of pea pods is about the equivalent of 1 to 1.5 cups of shelled peas.
-When they’re fresh, they’re delicious eaten raw, or you can blanch them or even puree them.
-English peas are a great way to add some color to your favorite dishes, and they’re also easy to find in the frozen foods aisle of your grocery store.
+They need to be shucked before eating—so, good to know: A pound of pea pods is about the equivalent of 1 to 1.5 cups of shelled peas.

 This potato salad is a great way to stray from the mayo-based picnic classic.
 Shallots, chopped fresh mint, and fresh peas add color and flavor.
 Make it ahead so you can serve it at room temperature.
 Get our Potato Salad with Peas and Mint recipe.

 Fava beans pair perfectly with fresh English peas, green beans, and radicchio, for a beautiful upgrade on the standard green salad, served warm with a light and creamy lemon vinaigrette.
 Blanch all of the veggies the day before and you can assemble the salad in no time.
 Get our Warm Spring Vegetable Salad with Fava Beans and Peas recipe.